 For a start, your hand isn’t in direct contact with the cold camera while you hold it.
 And between shots, all of your fingers are protected from the cold.
 I’ve tried using fingerless gloves in the past and it doesn’t take long at 0C before you can’t feel your fingers or the camera controls.
 The finger caps make a considerable difference in a bitter wind!

-Vallerret makes other thicker gloves that are designed for the real depths of winter and arctic conditions and I’ll review those at a later date.
+Vallerret makes other thicker gloves that are designed for the real depths of winter and arctic conditions.
+Follow the link to read my review of the warmer Ipsoot gloves.

 I was very happy with the first Vallerret gloves that I bought and they’ve given great service, showing little sign of wear.
 The Vallerret Women’s Nordic photography gloves seem just as good in most ways.
 They’re also a little warmer, which is a bonus.
 The only disappointment is the way the filling shows at the finger openings.